snabble/docs/api_pos_integration.md

 ```

 After successfully processing the checkout the PoS should update the
 checkout process.
+It should update the line items and the price to
-First, it should set the state to
+reflect the performed checkout.
+Further, it should set the state to
 `successful`.
-Second, it should update the line items and the price to
-reflect the performed checkout.

 ```
 PATCH /project/pos/checkout/id/752dd716-ec0c-11e8-8528-68f7286a148f HTTP/1.1